1) Do I need a referral to see Dr Asif?

 For pensioners and health care cardholders:

-12) How much does it cost of have surgery to remove skin cancers?
+12) How much does it cost to have surgery to remove skin cancers?

 This depends on the nature of your procedure.
 A range of consumables are used during the surgery which adds to the cost.
-Dr Asif will advise you prior to any surgery about the out of pocket cost that you might incur.
-Medicare rebates are complex, as they depend on type of cancer, location in your body and its size.
+Dr Asif will advise you prior to any surgery about the out-of-pocket cost that you might incur.
+Medicare rebates are complex, as they depend on the type of cancer, its location in your body and its size.

-To makes matters easy for patients, Dr Asif works on an out-of-pocket estimate prior to surgery, keeping in mind about your pension or health care card status.
+To make matters easy for patients, Dr Asif works on an out-of-pocket estimate before surgery, considering your pension or health care card status.
 For any surgical or similar procedures:

-The cost depends on nature and complexity of procedure and time spent in performing the surgery.
-Some skin closures are simple while others may require more complex skin closure such as flap or skin graft.
+These amounts are charged to cover the ever-increasing cost of sterilisation of surgical instruments, anaesthetic agents and buffers, drapes, suture materials, dressings etc. used during the procedure.
+The cost depends on the nature and complexity of the procedure and the time spent performing the surgery.
+Some skin closures are simple while others may require more complex skin closure such as a flap or skin graft (full thickness or split skin graft).
+Medicare rebates have not kept up with the times and now barely compensate the doctor for the time spent on the procedure.

 13) Where can I get more information about skin cancers?